Motivic Chern classes of Schubert cells, Hecke algebras, and applications to Casselman's problem: Motivic Chern classes

-\begin{remark} In the (co)homological case, i.e.~after replacing the motivic Chern classes by the CSM classes, it was proved in~\cite{schurmann:transversality} that this lemma holds for $X_i$ possibly singular {(under suitable transversality assumptions).} \qede\end{remark}
+A statement generalizing this formula for $X_i$ possibly singular and under a Whitney transversality assumption will be proved in upcoming work.
+In the (co)homological case, i.e.~after replacing the motivic Chern classes by the CSM classes, the analogue of this statement was proved in~\cite{schurmann:transversality}. \qede\end{remark}